hellof2e/quarkd-docs-vue/README.md

 # Quark Design Documentation

-Quark Design uses Vue.js for its documentation.
+Quark Design documentation for Vue.

 To run the project locally, first install the dependencies: